cirilocanganjo/event-app/README.md

-## An professional App to find several events
+## It is a professional web app to find several events.